DinashMaliyaIT/Data_science_project-/README.md

-GUI link 🔗 Authtoken saved to configuration file: /root/.config/ngrok/ngrok.yml Streamlit app is live at: NgrokTunnel: "https://5d30-34-57-3-172.ngrok-free.app" -> "http://localhost:8501"
+GUI link 🔗 Authtoken saved to configuration file: /root/.config/ngrok/ngrok.yml Streamlit app is live at: NgrokTunnel: "https://5d30-34-57-3-172.ngrok-free.app" -> "http://localhost:8501" To view the GUI:
+1. Add Auth token from Ngrok
+2. Run Colab Notebook
+3. Access the link generated to view GUI

 Additionally, visualizations such as:
 •	Correlation Heatmap: Shows the relationships between features.